Public Services Level 3

-- College Progression - Public Services HND or choose from a range of HNC/D, Foundation Degrees and professional qualifications
+- College Progression - a range of HNC/D, Foundation Degrees and professional qualifications, including Public Services HND

 - FREE residential trips as part of the assessment process with activities typically including camping, walking expeditions, rock climbing, canoeing and kayaking

-- Regular use of facilities such as fitness suite, sports hall, all weather pitch, outdoor gym, on-site obstacle course
+- Use of College facilities, such as fitness suite, sports hall, all weather pitch, outdoor gym, on-site obstacle course

 - Regular visits from members of uniformed and non-uniformed services

 - Regular practical assessment